Shrey3009/edulink-1/README.md

 # Edulink

 Edulink is a web-application which brings the best learning content that is available on YouTube.
-It aims at creating an ecosystem for students and budding developers, providing them the best content without involving the YouTube algorithm.
+Its main purpose is to create an ecosystem for students and budding developers, providing them the best content without involving the YouTube algorithm.

 ![image](https://user-images.githubusercontent.com/67017933/149094668-54f23a54-102c-43cb-844b-569923de3c99.png)
 You get the best learning content from YouTube on the Home Page, a collection of handpicked videos from our admins.